BloomTech-Labs/key-conservation-be/README.md

 + `npm run lint:fix` to handle the simple linter issues automatically
 + `npm run test` to run the test suite with [Jest](https://jestjs.io/)
 + `npm run db:migrate` to run any new database migrations
++ `npm run db:seed` to add some fake data to the database
 + `docker exec -it pg.keycons.local psql -U [DATABASE_USER] -d [DATABASE_NAME]` to access Postgres.

 Take a look at [`package.json`](https://github.com/Lambda-School-Labs/key-conservation-be/blob/master/package.json) for the actual commands.